flou/ecs/README.md

 ### Usage

 ```
-List unhealthy services in your ECS clusters
+List services in your ECS clusters

 Usage:
   ecs services [flags]

 Flags:
   -a, --all              Print all services, ignoring their status
-      --cluster string   Select the ECS cluster to monitor
-  -f, --filter string    Filter by the name of the ECS cluster
+  -c, --cluster string   Filter by the name of the ECS cluster
   -h, --help             help for services
   -l, --long             Enable detailed output of containers parameters
   -s, --service string   Filter by the name of the ECS service